AI

 The problem is that exact question matching gives you terrible hit rates.
 Someone asks “How do I reset my password?” and you cache the response.
 Next person asks “What’s the password reset process?” - different question, cache miss, full API call.
 Your cache hit rate sits around 30% if you’re lucky.

-Research from Facebook AI found something better: caching the prompt processing, not the final response.
+Recent research found that over 30% of LLM queries are semantically similar - meaning you’re reprocessing the same context over and over.
 The expensive part isn’t generating the answer.
 It’s the model processing your system instructions, reference documents, and context every single time.

 That’s what you cache.